hanwenzhang123/fullstack-note/mock/README.md

 - Automatic Batching of function calls and events to improve in-app performance, and.
 - Much faster page loads for SSR with Suspense.

-#### How to share components with others or other teams
+#### How to Share Components with Others

-#### If two projects/fields using same components in the same library, how to design and use it with other teams
+#### If Two Projects Using Same Components in the Same Library, How to Design and Use it with Others

 #### Element vs Components in React
 React Element